 5. Trades: Reality Sports Online facilitates trades for players, and trades for draft picks.
 For example, teams will have the ability to trade a current player for a draft pick in a future year’s Rookie Draft.
 Any teams involved in trades are responsible for the remaining value of the contracts of the players or picks they acquire, and are absolved of responsibility for the remaining value of the contracts of the players or picks they trade.

 6. Franchise Tag: Each team has the ability to use one franchise tag each off-season on a player from its own team whose contract has expired.
-The exclusive franchise tag is calculated the same way the exclusive franchise tag is calculated in real life, the average of the 5 highest paid players at a given position, which is unique to each league.
+The exclusive franchise tag is calculated the same way the exclusive franchise tag is calculated in real life, the greater of (a) the average of the 5 highest paid players at a given position, which is unique to each league, or (b) 120% of the player's previous year salary.
 Players can be franchised in two consecutive seasons, but may not be franchised a third consecutive season.

 7. Injured Reserve: Commissioners can decide how many injured reserved ("IR") spots are allowed per team.
 Unlike other fantasy leagues where players can only be put on IR if they are actually injured in real life, RSO teams can place any player on IR whenever they want provided they have not already used their allotted IR spots.
 However, when a player is placed on IR, he must remain there for the entire season.
 When a player is placed on IR, the team will only owe him 50% of his remaining contract for the year, thus allowing him to use the extra money to sign other free agents to replace the player placed on IR.